John Turitzin

-John Turitzin is a corporate executive currently working at Marvel Entertainment.
+John Turitzin was a corporate executive at Marvel Entertainment.

 Life

 John Turitzin was approximately born in 1955.
 He attended and graduated from Earlham College.
 In 1981, he graduated from NYU School of Law and Princeton University with a master's degree in public affairs.

 After graduating in 1981, he became an associate of Cahill Gordon & Reindel in New York.
 Later, he worked at the Battle Fowler firm becoming a partner there.
 In 2000, the Battle Fowler firm merged into Paul Hastings Janofsky & Walker and he became Marvel Enterprises' outside counsel.